First timer's guide to Vietnam

 What to do: Take a Boat Trip

 There’s no better way of seeing Halong Bay than by boat.
 Day tours are possible from Hanoi, and can be as little as 30 USD including transport from Hanoi’s Old Quarter, usually with lunch cooked on board.
 However, if you can spare the time, we recommend taking a multi-day tour.
 With two days or more, you will have enough time to see, and enjoy, many of the secret beaches, hidden grottoes and magical islands that have earned Halong Bay its title as a UNESCO World Heritage Site.
+The bay has recently been named among world’s 35 most beautiful natural wonders.

 - Hanoi, Vietnam’s buzzing capital, is in fact one of the most ancient cities on earth.
 Nestled in the aforementioned Red River Delta, Hanoi is riddled with history; from its ancient Old Quarter that’s thought to be over 1,000 years old (with a few of its trees being even older), to a more modern history, reflected in the French colonial cafes and embassies, Soviet inspired cultural buildings and modern high-rises.
 This is a city of peaceful pagodas, unique museums and sizzling cuisine; all of which display the multiple influences expressed within Hanoian history.